Turkish Land Forces

 The Turkish Land Forces (Türk Kara Kuvvetleri) is the main branch of the Turkish Armed Forces responsible for land-based military operations.
 The army was formed on 8 November 1920, after the collapse of the Ottoman Empire.
-Significant campaigns since the foundation of the army include suppression of rebellions in Southeast Anatolia and East Anatolia from the 1920s to the present day, combat in the Korean War, the 1974 Turkish invasion of Cyprus and the current Turkish involvement in the Syrian civil war, as well as its NATO alliance against the USSR during the Cold War.
+Significant campaigns since the foundation of the army include suppression of rebellions in Southeast Anatolia and East Anatolia from the 1920s to the present day, combat in the Korean War, the 1974 Turkish invasion of Cyprus, the Turkish involvement in the Syrian civil war, as well as its NATO alliance against the USSR during the Cold War.
 The army holds the preeminent place within the armed forces.
 It is customary for the Chief of the General Staff of the Turkish Armed Forces to have been the Commander of the Turkish Land Forces prior to his appointment as Turkey's senior ranking officer.

 Alongside the other two armed services, the Turkish Army has frequently intervened in Turkish politics, a custom that is now regulated to an extent by the reform of the National Security Council.
 It assumed power for several periods in the latter half of the 20th century.
 It carried out coups d'état in 1960, 1971, and 1980.
 Most recently, it maneuvered the removal of an Islamic-oriented prime minister, Necmettin Erbakan, in 1997.

 From late 2015, the Turkish Army (along with the rest of the Armed Forces) saw its personnel strengths increased to a similar level as the previous decade.
 Factors that contributed to this growth include the Turkish occupation of northern Syria, as well as a renewal of the Kurdish–Turkish conflict.